-Revlimid is chemically related to Thalomid® (thalidomide), another IMiD, but has been found to be more potent in the laboratory and has different side effects.
+Revlimid is chemically related to Thalomid® (thalidomide, Celgene), another IMiD, but has been found to be more potent in the laboratory and has different side effects.
 For example, significant sleepiness, constipation and painful nerve problems (neuropathy), common side effects of Thalomid, are seen much less frequently with Revlimid.

 In addition to multiple myeloma, Revlimid is also used to treat other diseases (myelodysplastic syndrome or MDS, and mantle cell lymphoma).